So, you want to get involved in National Skills Week…but you don’t know where to start?

 Below are some starting points to get you thinking about ways to run your National Skills Week event, which, hopefully, should make things a little simpler:

 - What existing relationships do you have with similar organisations, community groups, local council etc. that you may be able to leverage?
 National Skills Week is a collaborative event, so think about ways that you can work together with other groups and organisations.
 Get inspired through previous and present National Skills Week events and collect ideas.
-You can find a list of highlight events and a detailed How to Run Your Event.
+You can find a list of EXAMPLES-OF-PAST-EVENTS 2020 and a detailed HOW-TO-RUN-NSWK-EVENT 2020

 - Identify the gaps- what areas do you think need attention?
 What can you do to address these concerns and shed light on positive development opportunities and aims?
 For example do you want to promote a new course you are offering or get the attention of the public towards a course that seems old-fashioned but is in high demand right now?